High pathogenicity avian influenza H7Nx has been confirmed in Victoria.

 - There is no evidence that HPAI virus can be transmitted to humans through properly handled and prepared food.

-- An HPAI virus, subtype H5Nx clade 2.3.4.4b, is spreading globally, causing unprecedented outbreaks in domestic poultry and wild birds.
+- HPAI H5Nx 2.3.4.4b is spreading globally causing unprecedented outbreaks in domestic poultry and wild birds.
 Some terrestrial and aquatic mammals have also been infected, primarily by ingestion of infected birds.

 - AI viruses are being detected in a growing number of bird orders.
 With this increase, HPAI may be becoming endemic in geographical regions such as Europe where HPAI has historically been seasonal.
 This is resulting in resurgent outbreaks and difficulty in eradication.